Taking Care of Your Emotional Health During COVID-19

 - Increased use of alcohol, tobacco, or other drugs

-**If you experience these feelings or behaviors for several days in a row and are unable to carry out normal responsibilities because of them, please seek professional help.
+**If you are dealing with pain in your body for several days in a row and are unable to carry out normal responsibilities because of them, have a peek at this web-site for professional help.

 Bach Counselling Group –Virtual Online Counselling